 \end{widetext}

-To investigate the dynamical stabilization, we take $n_3=0$, i.e., for $2\Delta_0=V_0$.
-It can be seen from Eq.~(\ref{heff4}) that the dynamical stabilization of both $|gg\rangle$ and $|ee\rangle$ is provided by the zeros of $J_0(\alpha)$.
-When $n_3=0$, the second term with $\hat X$ in Eq.~(\ref{heff4}) vanishes, and the dynamics is determined by the first term, which is proportional to $J_0(\alpha)$.
+When $n_3=0$, the second term with $\hat X$ in Eq.~(\ref{heff4}) vanishes, and the dynamical stabilization of both $|gg\rangle$ and $|ee\rangle$ is provided by the zeros of $J_0(\alpha)$.
 This result has been further verified by numerical calculations of the Schr\"odinger equation, using the crossings in the Floquet spectrum and IPR [see Fig.~\ref{fig:7}(a)].
-We notice that, as $V_0$ increases, the dynamical stabilization demands both higher driving frequencies ($\omega$) and larger modulation amplitudes ($\alpha$).
-As shown in Fig.~\ref{fig:7}(a), for $V_0=0.01\Omega$, we get the IPR identical to that of the non-interacting case as shown in Fig.~\ref{fig:1}(f), in which we see very sharp minima with $\Pi_2^{|gg\rangle}=0$ at $J_0(\alpha)=0$.
+In contrast with R1 and R2, as $V_0$ increases, the dynamical stabilization for R3 demands both higher driving frequencies ($\omega$) and larger modulation amplitudes ($\alpha$).
+As shown in Fig.~\ref{fig:7}(a), for $V_0=0.01\Omega$, we get the IPR almost identical to that of the non-interacting case [see Fig.~\ref{fig:1}(f)], which exhibits sharp minima at $J_0(\alpha)=0$.
 For a fixed $\omega$, increasing $V_0$ makes the minima broader, and in particular, those at small values of $\alpha$ get lifted from zero.
 That means, increasing $V_0/\omega$ destroys dynamical stabilization at small values of $\alpha$ as seen for $V_0=0.2\Omega$ and $V_0=1\Omega$ in Fig.~\ref{fig:7}(a).
 In Fig.~\ref{fig:7}(b), we show IPR at a sufficiently large value of RRIs ($V_0=6\Omega$) and for different $\omega$, and we see that the sharp minima with vanishing IPR have disappeared completely and become smooth minima.
 These results can be understood from Eqs.~(\ref{c1}) and (\ref{c2}).
 For sufficiently large $V_0$, satisfying resonance condition $2\Delta_0=V_0$ does not select a single Bessel function for the Rabi couplings, which hinders the dynamical stabilization.
 This strong dependence of $V_0$ on the dynamical stabilization under R3 resonance, is in high contrast with that of R1 and R2.
 To show that explicitly, we look at the dynamics at the first Bessel zero of $J_0(\alpha)$ for the three resonances R1, R2, and R3 for sufficiently large $V_0$ [see Figs.~\ref{fig:7}(c) and \ref{fig:7}(d)].
-In Fig.~\ref{fig:7}(c), we show the dynamics for the initial state $|gg\rangle$, satisfying resonances R1 and R3, and in Fig.~\ref{fig:7}(c), the dynamics is shown for the initial state $|ee\rangle$ with resonance conditions R2 and R3.
-In both cases, we observe population dynamics in the initial state only for R3, as expected.
+In Fig.~\ref{fig:7}(c), we show the dynamics for the initial state $|gg\rangle$, satisfying resonances R1 and R3, and in Fig.~\ref{fig:7}(c), the dynamics is shown for the initial state $|ee\rangle$ satisfying R2 and R3.
+In both figures, we observe population dynamics for R3, indicating the absence of dynamical stabilization at large RRI.